serverless/blog/posts/2017-09-11-serverless-api-gateway-domain.md

 Voila!
 You have a much cleaner URL for your endpoints.

-Be sure to check back later this week for posts on deploying multiple Serverless services to the same domain!
+If you want to put multiple services on the same domain, be sure to check out the [follow up post](https://serverless.com/blog/api-gateway-multiple-services/)!